cri-o/cri-o/docs/crio.8.md

 **storage.conf** (/etc/containers/storage.conf)
   Storage configuration file specifies all of the available container storage options for tools using shared container storage.

+# ENVIRONMENT

+All command-line options may also be specified as environment variables.
+The options detailed in this section, however, can only be set via environment variables.

+**KUBENSMNT**: Path to a bind-mounted mount namespace that CRI-O should join before launching any containers.
+If the path does not exist, or does not point to a mount namespace bindmount, CRI-O will run in its parent's mount namespace and log a warning that the requested namespace was not joined.

 # SEE ALSO